 Sign For It

 If you’re expecting a pricey delivery, you may request the courier to require a delivery signature.
 This option isn’t always recommended, especially for those who are already not home during the day to receive the package but it is an old standby way to make sure your package isn’t left unattended.
 Be aware that after too many missed connections, some couriers will return the package to the sender.

 According to the Better Business Bureaus, some thieves follow delivery trucks waiting for the opportune time to steal packages.
 They recommend reporting to the proper authorities with specific details if you notice something out of place in your neighborhood.

 Though this is not necessarily something we recommend, it should be noted that some have gotten rather creative with fighting off porch pirates.
 Former NASA and Apple engineer Mark Rober is for his porch pirate glitter bomb videos.
 His first video, Glitter Bomb 1.0 vs Porch Pirates, has been viewed over 86 million times and features him getting revenge on a would-be thief with a box that (surprise) dispenses some of the finest glitter you can get all over the pirate’s car.

 Replace The Items

 This may seem like letting the thieves get away with it, but since we can’t all build robotic glitter dispensing machines, it’s often in our best interest to let the courier and retailer know your package did not arrive.
 Most retailers today have policies and processes in place to make sure you receive your item one way or another.

 Whether you get hit by a porch pirate or not, your things have value and should be protected.
 Check your homeowners insurance or renters insurance policy to learn how much coverage you have for your prized items.
-And, if you’d like to see how much you could save by switching insurers, why not get a free online homeowners insurance quote today?
+And, if you’d like to see how much you could save by switching insurers, why not get a free online homeowners insurance quote from Freeway Insurance today?